Skip to content

 ER doctor honors Biology professor Oppenheimer with scholarship fund

-Admin 6 September 2018 Steven Oppenheimer
+Biosphere Editor 6 September, 2018 Steven Oppenheimer

 Over the summer, CSUN alumna Celina Barba-Simic made a gift to the CSUN College of Science and Mathematics to create the Dr. Celina Barba-Simic Biology Scholarship…